Real Estate Investment Banking

 Structure

-• Sale-leaseback term negotiation
+• Sale-leaseback term optimization

 • NCUA / FDIC regulatory strategy